-Ambassador Uri Gutman is an Associate at the International Institute for Counter-Terrorism (ICT), IDC Herzliya
+Ambassador Uri Gutman is a Fellow at the International Institute for Counter-Terrorism (ICT), IDC Herzliya

 Uri Gutman was a career diplomat between 1989 and 2019, specializing in Middle East, East Asia and Economic affairs.
 He served as Ambassador to South Korea, Consul General in Shanghai and Head of the Economic Mission in Taipei.
 Earlier in his career, he served as Deputy Head of Mission in Stockholm and in Istanbul.